ordinators/ordinator/CONFIGURATION.md

 ### `[secrets]`
 - `age_key_file` (string, optional): Path to the age key file for decryption.
+  - Must contain a valid age key in the format `age1...`
+  - Used for both encryption and decryption operations
+  - If not specified, SOPS will use default key locations

 - `sops_config` (string, optional): Path to the SOPS configuration file.
+  - Used to configure SOPS encryption settings
+  - Supports multiple encryption methods (age, GPG, KMS)
+  - If not specified, SOPS will use default configuration

 - `encrypt_patterns` (array of strings): Glob patterns for files to encrypt.
+  - Supports standard glob patterns (e.g., `*.yaml`, `secrets/**/*`)
+  - Files matching these patterns will be automatically encrypted
+  - Can be overridden by `exclude_patterns`
+  - Example patterns:
+    - `secrets/*.yaml` - Encrypt all YAML files in secrets directory
+    - `*.key` - Encrypt all key files
+    - `secrets/**/*` - Encrypt all files in secrets directory recursively

 - `exclude_patterns` (array of strings): Glob patterns for files to exclude from encryption.
+  - Supports standard glob patterns
+  - Files matching these patterns will never be encrypted, even if they match `encrypt_patterns`
+  - Useful for excluding backup files or already encrypted files
+  - Example patterns:
+    - `*.bak` - Exclude backup files
+    - `*.enc.yaml` - Exclude already encrypted YAML files
+    - `secrets/excluded/**/*` - Exclude specific directory from encryption

+- `encryption_format` (string, optional): Format for encrypted files.
+  - Default: `"{stem}.enc.{ext}"` for YAML files, `"{stem}.enc"` for others
+  - Supports template variables:
+    - `{stem}` - File stem (name without extension)
+    - `{ext}` - File extension
+    - `{file}` - Full file name
+  - Example: `"{stem}.sops.{ext}"` to use .sops extension

+- `encryption_method` (string, optional): Preferred encryption method.
+  - Default: "age"
+  - Supported values: "age", "gpg", "kms"
+  - Must match available encryption keys in SOPS configuration

 ---